Google and trade unions: South Korea

 In April 2023, Google Korea and Google Cloud Korea formed a union with Korea Finance & Service Workers Union, which is affiliated to the Korean Confederation of Trade Unions to represent the 850 employees of Google Korea.

 Switzerland

 Google Zürich was established in 2004 and is the largest research development of Google outside the US.
 Employees internally are known as Zooglers.
 In 2020, inspired by the Google walkouts, a group of Zooglers, with the assistance of Syndicom trade union formed a Staff Council (Personalvertretung).
 In March 2023, hundreds of employees walked out after 200 Zooglers were laid off.

 United Kingdom

 Google has 5,000 employees in the United Kingdom.
 Several hundred employees are members of Unite the Union as of 2023.

 300 London-based Google DeepMind employees unionized with the Communication Workers Union in 2025, in response to Google dropping its pledge not to develop artificial intelligence that could be used for "harm."
 The ongoing Project Nimbus contract between Google and the Israeli Ministry of Defense was also cited.
+One year later, in May 2026, DeepMind employees voted to unionize and requested that Google recognize the joint-union representatives Communication Workers Union and Unite the Union.